 Rajaji National Park

 Cozily nestled in the Shivalik ranges, equal distance between Haridwar and Rishikesh, Rajaji National Park is the gift that we forgot to unwrap.
 The Broadleaved deciduous forests, riverine vegetation, scrubland, grasslands and pine forests, and the many streams that flow down from the Himalayas make it an ideal habitat for Asiatic elephants and medium-altitude birds.
 Besides, it is also known for its leopards, jungle cats, sloth bears, several antelopes and a few Bengal tigers.
-Do plan a visit to Rajaji if you long for a quiet getaway in the company of the wild, full of click-worthy moments and adventure.
+Do if you long for a quiet getaway in the company of the wild, full of click-worthy moments and adventure.

 Desert National Park